VladimirsHisamutdinovs/A_Day_In_Life/README.md

 Well, another day has passed, I’ve put some more money into my bank account and added a fraction of the year to my years spent in IT.

 Now that the work for today is over, I can get on with my hobby and code for myself, because, you know, vertical mushroom farms do not build themselves.

+====================================== Proofread:
+A Day in the Life of a Python Machine Learning Engineer.

+My day starts very early, around 11 o'clock.
+I know what you are thinking, but you have to be flexible - if your job is truly your passion, you will work day and night, coz passion never sleeps.

+My profession and the ability to work and earn money from home has obvious perks - I only spend a few minutes commuting from the dining room down the corridor to my office, but I'm thinking of turning my chair into a scooter so I can get there faster.

+Machine Learning is a booming field, the great and terrible Artificial Intelligence is penetrating all major areas of our lives: from ice cream sales forecasting, to facial recognition and the development of machines that may one day decide to rise against us.

+The secret to success in this profession is quite simple - you need to sit in a chair and do what you love, even if you are not in the mood today.
+The artificial mind does not suffer from mood swings; be like this guy, be a professional.

+While my model is training, in the meantime, I can quickly cool off in the pool.

+The model has finished training, and although I’m generally satisfied with the results, I am sure that it can do even better if I change a few hyperparameters.

+Remember to keep your back straight and your elbows bent at a right angle during coding, why?
+Because good habits yield positive results, so don’t forget to eat your vegetables and comment your code properly.

+While I’m fine-tuning my model again, I have some time to read.
+Never stop being curious in various areas, because you never know where else artificial intelligence could be applied.
+For example, vertical mushroom farms, that sounds like a billion-dollar idea!

+Sometimes you have to attend them… the meetings.
+What has been done, what else can be done, what has been closed, what has been opened.

+Even if you don’t have to actually get up from your chair to go to them, these meetings are the unfortunate side-effect of any teamwork.
+Here’s my tip on how not to screw up a meeting - try to look like you are deeply interested in the subject while doing your best not to fall asleep.

+New assignments have arrived because our product manager was struck by a brilliant idea while he was taking a shower, and now we have to implement it.

+It's nice that his imagination is still in its infancy and he didn't think of my brilliant idea for ​​a vertical mushroom farm, otherwise I would be very angry.
+And when I'm angry, I open my angry cookie jar that I bought for special angry occasions... and I also make angry eyebrows.

+Well, another day has passed, I’ve put some more money in my bank account and added a few more hours to my years spent in IT.

+Now that the work for today is over, I can get on with my hobby and code for myself, because, you know, vertical mushroom farms do not build themselves.